 Another very easy problem to fix is when the flush handle becomes loose or disconnected from the rest of the tank.
 It usually requires one of two solutions:

 Continue to 6 of 7 below.

-- Reconnect lift wire or lift chain from the handle if it is disconnected.
+- Reconnect the lift wire or lift chain that connects the lift arm from the flapper.

-- Adjust handle mounting nut inside the tank.
-It has reverse threads, so rotate counterclockwise to tighten.
+- Adjust the handle mounting nut inside the tank; it has reverse threads that require counterclockwise rotation to tighten.

 06 of 07